tobeach/hello-jar/README.md

-Creates a jar file from the package in directory 'mypackage'.
+Create a jar file from the package in directory 'mypackage'.
 ==========================================================================